Did you know?

 If we get it right, and the whales are in a tolerant / sociable mood, they will accept us in their environment.
 If not, they will move away and we will return to our tour vessel when safe to do so to try again with another pod.

-Which means the only requirement for you to participate in the tour is you can snorkel without causing major splashes, and be quiet throughout the whale interaction, from entering the water through to leaving the interaction zone.
+Which means the only requirement for you to participate in the tour is you can snorkel without causing major splashes, be quiet throughout the whale interaction, and be able to move swiftly through the water if required by your guide, from the moment you enter the water through to leaving the whale interaction zone.

 (To be fair to all Swimmers, anyone unable to act in this way will be removed from their group until all other Swimmers have swum with a whale, with no refund being payable – so don’t sign up as a Swimmer unless you can do this!)